tjvantoll/kendo-docs/api/web/multiselect.md

 #### Example

     $("#multiselect").kendoMultiSelect({
-        maxSelectedItems: 3 //only three or less items chould be selected });
+        maxSelectedItems: 3 //only three or less items could be selected });

 ### placeholder `String`*(default: "")*